OneRain233/Programming-Project-Coursework-2/PlanningReport.md

 ​	C1:

-​			Input: A normal file name
+​			Input: A valid file name with some edges;

 ​			Expected result: The links are stored to the struct and return the number of edges.